Rules & Regulations

 - If a hunter should qualify to win an award in more than one category, the hunter may request which category his or her entry may compete in.
 If a deer is initially entered into a given category the committee may choose to move the entry to a different category at any time during the contest.
 An entry can be a winner in only one category.

-- NO BREEDER BUCKS OR “KICK AND SHOOT BUCKS” WILL BE ALLOWED.
-This contest is intended for hunting under FAIR CHASE circumstances and for native, wild, free-ranging deer only.
-No Tame, Domesticated or Pet animals may be entered in this contest even if the animal is free-ranging.
+- NO BREEDER BUCKS OR “KICK AND SHOOT BUCKS” WILL BE ALLOWED into the contest’s “Non-Open” Categories.
+These categories are intended for deer harvested under FAIR CHASE circumstances only, in other words native, wild, free-ranging deer only.
+No Tame, Domesticated or Pet animals may be entered into these categories even if the animal is free-ranging.
 Tame, domesticated, or pet refers to a deer having been associated with human contact to such a degree that they have lost their natural fear and are not wild.
 Whether an animal is tame, domesticated or a pet will be determined by the Cola Blanca Contest Committee.
-No ear-tagged, tattooed or domesticated animals shall qualify for entry in the contest.
+No ear-tagged, tattooed or domesticated animals shall qualify for entry into these categories.
 The exception shall be native, wild, free-ranging deer that have been identified by an ear tag for a legitimate study of free-ranging deer.
-No animal that has ever resided outside of the State of Texas (or Mexico for Mexico categories) will be eligible for the contest.
+No animal that has ever resided outside of the State of Texas (or Mexico for Mexico categories) will be eligible for these categories.
 No Northern variety or crossbred varieties will be considered eligible.

 - Winners may be asked to submit to a polygraph test to maintain the integrity of the contest.